Skip to content

 • endpointName: A String containing the endpoint name, which is used in the URI.
 Must be snake case, for example, my_endpoint_name.

-• minimumVersion: A String containing the minimum Vault API version required to use the Web API.
+• minimumVersion: A String containing the minimum Vault API version required to use the custom API.
 For example, v24.3.
 Calling a custom API with a version lower than the minimum results in a failure.

 • apiGroup: The Webapigroup the API belongs to.
 This determines the permission set required to use the API.